 - 10.1.
-A student who wants to apply for external education as stated in article 3.11 of the EER has to submit a motivated request to the Board of Examiners before the course registration deadline via the applicable (online) form. - 10.2.
+A student who wants to apply for external education has to submit a motivated request to the Board of Examiners before the course registration deadline via the applicable (online) form. - 10.2.
 External education is not allowed in the first year or the first two semesters of student's enrolment. - 10.3.
 The external module at UM has to be of advanced level, unless the Board of Examiners decides otherwise.